For October, Try Spicy Squash Soup!

 1. Preheat the oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Place the squash, cut sides down, on the baking sheet and roast for about 30 minutes, or until mostly tender.
 Let the squash cool for a few minutes, then scoop the flesh into a small bowl and discard the skin.
 (There might be some bits of squash that aren’t completely cooked, but don’t worry, the rest will cook in the pot with the broth.)

 2. In a medium pot or Dutch oven, warm the oil over medium heat until shimmering.
 Add the shallot and cook until softened, about 2 minutes.
-Add the garlic, reserved squash, pumpkin, 1 teaspoon salt, chile powder, cumin, oregano, coriander, and cloves.
-Cook for 2 to 3 minutes, until the spices are fragrant.
+Add the garlic, reserved squash, pumpkin, 1 teaspoon salt, chili powder, cumin, oregano, coriander, and cloves.
+Cook 2-3 minutes, until spices are fragrant.

 3. Pour in the vegetable broth or water and lemon juice.
 Bring to a simmer over medium-high heat and cook for about 10 minutes, or until the squash is completely softened.